piisptau/RepData_PeerAssessment1/PA1_template.md

 Missing steps values are replaced with the average number of steps for that intevrval.
 New value is placed in the column newsteps.

 Summary of activity data frame shows the number of missing values in steps column.
+There are 2304 rows with missing (NA) steps value.

 ```r